Darwin Reaches Galapagos: Seeds of Evolution Planted

 Before his arrest, Gilles de Rais was one of the wealthiest men in France and had fought alongside Joan of Arc at Orléans.
 He'd personally financed theatrical p…

-A miraculous portrait of Saint Dominic appeared in Soriano Calabro on this date, sparking a local devotion that grew so intense the Roman Catholic Church offici…
+A portrait of Saint Dominic appeared under mysterious circumstances in Soriano Calabro on September 15, 1530, generating a wave of local devotion that the Roman…

 Talk to History